JKingweb/prosody-mod_auth_pam/README.md

 Configuration
 -------------

-You will need to change the value of the `authentication` variable in prosody.cfg.lua to `pam`.
+You will need to change the value of the `authentication` option in _prosody.cfg.lua_ to `"pam"`.
 No further configuration is required, but depending on your set-up, the following options may need to be specified:

 Option             | Default         | Description
 ------------------ | --------------- | -----------
-`auth_pam_service` | `"system-auth"` | The PAM service to use, as usually configured in `/etc/pam.d/` `auth_append_host` | `false`         | Whether to append the hostname to the client-supplied username to form a JID
+`auth_pam_service` | `"system-auth"` | The PAM service to use, as usually configured in `/etc/pam.d/` `auth_append_host` | `false`         | Whether to authenticate the JID (e.g. _user@example.com_) rather than the localpart (_user_), by appending the hostname to the input supplied by the client